MTG/IAM-tutorial-ismir22/webbook/corpora_and_datasets/corpora.md

 In Dunya, each corpus has specific characteristics and the developed software tools allow to process the available information in order to study and explore the characteristics of each musical repertoire.

-Let us now review the tools to access, browse, and parse the data in the Dunya corpora:
+Let us now review the tools to access, browse, and parse the data in the Dunya corpora.

 ## Dunya website